NotTheDeveloper/JDA-Commons/docs/index.md

 Since: v1.1.6
 ```

 **PLEASE NOTE: Only use this feature to record conversations with the consent of all users in the channel.
 <br>Recording a conversation against other users' consent is illegal, and you are violating the Discord Terms of Service.**

-**Description:**
-This class is used to record audio from a voice channel.
+**Description:** This class is used to record audio from a VoiceChannel.

 ### Getting VoiceRecorder: